 Little Squaretop is the next major peak North of the Organ Needle.
 As viewed from Organ Needle, it actually appears to be two peaks divided by a gully running North-South between them.
 The peak to the left is refered to as Little Sqauretop and is the peak that is seen when gazing at the Organs from the West.
-The peak on the right is referred to as Little Squaretop massif and is similarily the only peak visible when gazing at the Organs from the East.
-To make these names even more confusing Squaretop peak is the square-like cog further North along the mountain ridge, but only resembles a square-cog when viewed from the west.
+The peak on the right is referred to as Little Squaretop Massif and is similarly the only peak visible when gazing at the Organs from the East.
+To make these names even more confusing, Squaretop Peak (or Big Squaretop) is the square-like cog further north along the mountain ridge, but it only resembles a square-cog when viewed from the west.

 There are a number of old mountaineering routes up to these summits, as well as steep technical climbs which can be found on the myriad of faces, ridges, and pinnacles which surround these peaks.
 These include the Tiger Fang formation, found low on the northeast side of Little Squaretop Massif, which is a stunning shark-fin-like pinnacle first climbed in 1956.

 To get to the summit of Little Squaretop (that is the western and lover of the twin Little Squaretop peaks) go up the trail to the Needle to the bottom of Dark Canyon, but instead of turning into it, continue straight up the main canyon between the Needle and the Squaretops almost all the way to the saddle between those peaks.